ravilr/topolvm/docs/proposals/multiple-volumegroups.md

 and users can specify dedicated `divisor` parameter for each volume group.

 Pros:
-- Can calculate the score correctly by `divisor` parameters for each volume group
+- The weight of extender can be adjusted for each volume group.

 Cons:
-- Requires to modify the scheduler policy depending on volume groups
+- The settings of scheduler policy are complicated and must be rewritten according to your environment.

 #### 2) insert multiple annotations